ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 write with paper and ink ; but I trust
 &#x27;to come unto you, and speak face to
 face.&quot; Trom the above interview the
-marriage took place tho followin
+marriage took place tho following
 </td></tr></table>

 ---